psi4/psi4/doc/sphinxman/source/fisapt.rst

 triple, or aromatic bonding motifs when partitioning the molecule into fragments
 |w--w| cuts across only simple sigma bonds are encouraged.

+.. caution:: November 2022, previous to QCEngine v0.26.0 and Psi4
+   v1.7.0, there was a scaling inconsistency in the pairwise analysis such that :psivar:`2-BODY PAIRWISE DISPERSION CORRECTION ANALYSIS` was doubled when generated from dftd3 compared to the output from other programs (s-dftd3 and dftd4).
+This shows up in the QCVariable and in the ``Empirical_Disp.dat`` file written during ``energy("fisapt0-d3")`` (and other -D3 variants).
+Fortunately, the ``fsapt.py`` script compensated for dftd3 (by far the most used program for this task).
+Users of the pairwise analysis should take care to use the new QCEngine and Psi4 AND ``fsapt.py`` script distributed with Psi4. ``fisapt0-d4`` run with previous Psi4 will be wrong. ``fisapt0-d3`` run with previous Psi4/fsapt.py but new QCEngine will be wrong.
+If you've got legacy calculations, it is extremely easy to check or reanalyze them to salvage them, so please contact the developers with the circumstances for guidance.

 Order-1 Visualization with PyMol
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^